joone-org/SentioNova/curriculum/9798851707100/README.md

 ---

-Below are a series of images generated from prompts created by the ChatGPT generator this guide began with.
-Bear in mind that AI imaging is more art than science, and results might not align perfectly with initial intentions.
-To observe Midjourney's accuracy, compare these images with their original prompts.

-<br><br>

 ![waves](https://github.com/joone-org/curriculum.joone.org/assets/137654670/77ff2190-9d35-4bf3-b62b-e7da1d803734)
 > "*/imagine waves spraying off the sandy shore, in the style of photorealistic accuracy, vibrant coloration, light turquoise and light white, saturated pigment pools, Mediterranean landscapes --ar 2:1 --no people*"